 The Bank's securities portfolio includes debt and equity securities.
 The Bank's common equity securities are not viewed as a source of liquidity and are managed to produce superior returns on capital over a longer time horizon.
 The Bank's process is focused on identifying businesses with strong returns on capital, owner-oriented management teams, good reinvestment opportunities or capital discipline, and reasonable valuations.
-The portfolio is concentrated in a relatively small number of investees in the financial services and technology areas, including other banks, diversified and specialized insurance companies, credit rating agencies, payment networks, technology companies and one industrial company.
+The portfolio is concentrated in a relatively small number of investees in the financial services and technology areas.
 The equity securities portfolio also includes an investment in the CRA Fund, a mutual fund which invests in securities which qualify under the CRA securities test.
-At December 31, 2019, the portfolio of \$47.2 million represented 2% of total assets, as compared to \$38.5 million, or 2% of total assets, at year-end 2018.
-At December 31, 2019 and 2018, less than 1% of the securities were issued or guaranteed by government-sponsored enterprises.
+At December 31, 2020 and 2019, the portfolio of \$65.9 million and \$47.2 million, respectively, represented 2% of total assets.
+At December 31, 2020 and 2019, less than 1% of the securities were issued or guaranteed by government-sponsored enterprises.
 For the most part, these securities are offered at a fixed rate and term and at spreads above comparable U.S. Treasury issues.
-In recent years, the Bank has allowed the bond portfolio to shrink as the proceeds on maturities were moved to overnight cash accounts.
+In recent years, the Bank allowed the bond portfolio to shrink as the proceeds on maturities were moved to overnight cash accounts.

-At December 31, 2019, equity securities included a \$7.9 million investment in the CRA Fund and \$39.3 million in common equity securities.
-These equity investments accounted for approximately 100% of the investment portfolio at December 31, 2019.
+At December 31, 2020, equity securities included a \$9.6 million investment in the CRA Fund and \$56.3 million in common equity securities.
+These equity investments accounted for approximately 100% of the investment portfolio at December 31, 2020.